repo-sync/repo-sync/README.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+To set up two-way sync, create these files in both repositories.
+To set up one-way sync, you only need to do this step in the target (destination) repository.

 ### Step 3.
 Watch the pull requests roll in!

 There is no step 3!
-Once commited to your repo, your workflows will start running on the schedule you've specified in the workflow file.
-Whenever changes are found, a pull request will be created (or updated if a sync pull request already exists).
+Once you commit to the repo, the workflows run on the schedule you specified in the workflow file.
+When repo-sync finds changes, it creates a pull request.
+If an unmerged repo-sync pull request already exists on the destination repo, repo-sync updates the existing PR.

 ## Advanced configuration